yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 {% include spareline.html%}
+{% include image.html image_path="../pics/josiexing.png" image_width="20%" %}

+##### Josie Xing

+I’m a first-year Master’s student in Biomedical Engineering at Duke University, with a bachelor's degree in Biological Sciences from Xi’an Jiaotong-Liverpool University.
+My research centers on using single-cell transcriptomic data to elucidate metabolic pathways, with a growing interest in incorporating machine-learning methods into this work.
+Outside of academics, I enjoy working out, baking, and exploring coffee brewing.

+{% include spareline.html%}

 {% include image.html image_path="../pics/zijiatang.png" image_width="20%" %}

 ##### Zijia Tang

 My name is Zijia (Thomas) Tang, and I am a undergraduate research intern in Yi’s lab starting June 2024, majoring in Computer Science.
-I am a freshman at Duke University starting in September 2024.
 My research interests lie in computational biology and machine learning.
 Previously, I delved into single-cell perturbation, employing Variational Autoencoders (VAEs) to predict cellular responses to perturbations.
 I’m eager to increase the interpretability of my previous work and learn ways to combine privileged information and new information found by neural networks.
 In my free time, I enjoy playing drums, exercising, and reading science fiction.